eklausme/saaze-lemire/content/blog/2013/04-01-imagining-the-future.md

 We live in an era of fast changes.
 Ten years ago, YouTube was unthinkable, social media did not exist (Facebook was founded in 2004), we got our movies on tapes at video stores, cell phones did not have cameras, and so on.

 If you are reasonable, you have to expect ever greater changes in the next ten years.
 Maybe you think you are open-minded and can think clearly about the future.
 Then close your eyes and imagine a world&hellip;

-- &hellip; where the PC and Windows are all but a memory&hellip;- &hellip; where driving a car yourself is considered reckless&hellip;
+- &hellip; where the PC and Windows are all but a memory&hellip;
+- &hellip; where driving a car yourself is considered reckless&hellip;
 - &hellip; where paper books are like vinyl records&hellip;
 - &hellip; where the last TV station closed down years ago&hellip;
 - &hellip; where the notion of putting kids in a classroom to learn at fixed hours is considered barbaric&hellip;